solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 ## Votes

 Validators communicate which fork they think is the heaviest through votes.
-Each vote `v` is signed by the validator that produces it, and is of the form `(i, B)`, where `i` is the validator producing the vote and `B` is the block being voted for.
+Each vote `v` is signed by the validator that produces it, and is of the form `(i, B)`, where `i` is the validator producing the vote and `B` is a hash identifying the block being voted for.

 ## Lockouts